LordDemonos/Quarm.Guide/README.md

 ### I do not see buff timers?
 **A:** You need an updated `eqgame.dll` file, [see here](#Step-3-Converting-your-TAKP-client-to-Quarm)

+### Are there hell levels?
+**A:** Level smoothing rules are in place on this server.
+The typical hell levels still require more exp but but the requirements for each level are a lot more even than in the original game.
+You can look up how much exp you need per level over at [pqdi.cc](https://www.pqdi.cc/exp).

 ## Suggestions Feedback and Additional Help